drpetersonfernandes/SimpleZipDrive/ReadMe.md

 **To Unmount (for both methods):**

 *   Press `Ctrl+C` in the console window where `SimpleZipDrive.exe` is running.
-*   Alternatively, simply close the console window.
+*   Alternatively, close the console window.

 The application will attempt to unmount the virtual drive/directory upon exit.